 Mail Theft: Theft of US mail under Penal Code 530.5(e) is a distinct offense.
 It occurs whenever someone knowingly takes mail that does not belong to them from a mailbox, post office or letter carrier.
 This crime is also charged when someone knowingly removes the contents of someone else's mail or knowingly receives or possesses stolen mail.

 Call us for help

-If you or loved one is charged with shoplifting and you are looking to hire an attorney for representation, we invite you to contact us at Shouse Law Group.
+If you or a loved one is charged with shoplifting and you are looking to hire an attorney for representation, we invite you to contact us at Shouse Law Group.
 We can provide a free consultation in office or by phone.
 We have local offices in Los Angeles, the San Fernando Valley, Pasadena, Long Beach, Orange County, Ventura, San Bernardino, Rancho Cucamonga, Riverside, San Diego, Sacramento, Oakland, San Francisco, San Jose and throughout California.